thenameisflic/thenameisflic.github.io/_posts/2019-06-10-introducing-thing-a-week.md

   - thing a week
 ---

-Thing a Week is my 4 week-long project with the main goal of pushing my product knowledge to the next level and solving some real-world challenges along the way.
+Thing a Week is my new project with the main goal of pushing my product knowledge to the next level and solving some real-world challenges along the way.

 Here's how it's going to work: